This post may contain affiliate links, please see the privacy policy for details.

 • Combine ingredients for blackened seasoning in a bowl or ramekin.
 Mix well, then evenly spread onto a plate.

 • Juice the lime and brush both sides of the filet with the lime juice.
-This will give a tangy taste and help the seasoning to adhere.
+This will give a tangy taste and help the seasoning to stick on.

 • Add coconut oil to the hot skillet.
 Swirl to coat the pan.